Amplified response of cavity-coupled quantum-critical systems

-In conclusion, in this work, we have theoretically demonstrated that quantum critical fluctuations in the matter sector amplify the response to the cavity-photon coupling and, especially, promote the formation of a suprradiant state.
+To summarize, we have theoretically demonstrated that quantum critical fluctuations in the matter sector greatly amplify the response to the cavity-photon coupling and, especially, promote the formation of a suprradiant state.
 This tendency is particularly striking when the cavity photons directly couple to the critical matter degree of freedom.
-Here, in the quantum critical regime, the superradiant phase becomes accessible at arbitrarily weak cavity-matter couplings, and the system shows intrinsic squeezing and quantum Fisher information that are enhanced beyond their counterparts in the Dicke model.
-In this way, our work identifies a general route of harnessing quantum criticality in cavity-matter platforms for enhanced entanglement and augmented metrological performance.
+Here, in the quantum critical regime, the superradiant phase becomes accessible {far below the ultrastrong coupling limit of cavity-matter interactions.} {Moreover,} the system shows intrinsic squeezing and {enhanced} quantum Fisher information. {In other words, coupling to the cavity photons provides a way to access the elevated quantum entanglement of the underlying matter at quantum criticality, a finding that points a way towards realizing the potential of highly collective quantum materials for expanding the capacities of quantum information science.} In this way, our work identifies a general principle for harnessing {matter} quantum criticality in cavity quantum materials to realize SRPTs at thermodynamic equilibrium and {opens} a new route of investigation for {designing} cavity {quantum} materials and generating metrologically useful quantum states.